A Baseline Study of the Event-shape and Multiplicity Dependence of Chemical Freeze-out Parameters in Proton-Proton Collisions at $\sqrt{s}$ = 13 TeV Using PYTHIA8: Use of ensembles in thermal model

+where $N_i^0 (N_j^0)$ is the particle yield of hadron species $i(j)$ in the rest frame of the fireball.~The~exact conservation of quantum numbers is expected in the $4\pi$ phase space and may not be the case for one unit of rapidity.
+However, the~deviations in the case of one unit of rapidity may not be large for the high-multiplicity events, but one could also check applicability at low-multiplicity.
+Hence, it may be good enough to assume conservation and study the particle yields at mid-rapidity, as~the particle multiplicities are the highest at mid-rapidity.
+It is also shown that the strangeness canonical ensemble gives the best description of ALICE data for the rapidity window $\Delta{y}$ = 1.33 $\pm$ 0.28 using THERMUS~\cite{Vislavicius:2016rwi}.

-Keeping this in mind and considering above three ensembles, we proceed with our calculation of CFO parameters in different multiplicity and spherocity classes in the next section using the identified particle yields obtained from PYTHIA event generator.
+Keeping this in mind and considering the above three ensembles, we proceed with our calculation of the CFO parameters in different multiplicity and spherocity classes in the next section using the identified particle yields obtained from the PYTHIA8.